rejkom/first-solid-testing-java/README.md

 * Create subclasses that override superclass methods in a way that does not break functionality.
 For example, ensure that any class implementing ` SshCommandExecutor` can be used interchangeably without altering the expected behavior.

+---

+## Interface Segregation Principle (ISP)

+### Problem to consider:

+* The `FileManager` class contains methods specific to Linux, making it difficult to extend or adapt for other operating systems, violating the Interface Segregation Principle.

+### Solution:

+* Refactor the `FileManger` class by defining a common interface for file operations and providing separate implementations for Linux and Windows, ensuring maintainability.